-Taper and length play a big part in the action of a fishing rod and along understanding your target fish and the method you will use to catch them will help determine which rod to choose.
+Taper and length play a big part in the action of a fishing rod and, along with understanding your target fish and the method you will use to catch them, will help determine which rod to choose.

 Most rods on the market are progressive tapering from butt to tip to allow for an even rod action.

 A long, thin, lightweight rod (7 - 10 foot) will generally be suitable for smaller species.
 A long rod also helps with casting as the bending of the rod somewhat acts like a catapult to launch the lure or bait.
-Lightweight rods will typically have a slower action allowing for minute adjustments handling smaller fish species.
+Lightweight rods will typically have a slower action allowing for minute adjustments when handling smaller fish species.

 A short, solid rod (5 - 7 foot) will be more suitable for a heavier line weight class and capable of handling bigger species but is not ideal for casting.
 The extra stiffness, weight and less dramatic taper make the action quicker, providing good power while fighting strong, heavy fish.

 Rods in-between may be best suited as multipurpose, offering a good balance between action and power.

-The action of a rod can also be influenced by whether the rod is a one-piece, two-piece, telescopic or travel rod made up of multiple pieces.
+The action of a rod can also be influenced by whether the rod is a one-piece, two-piece, telescopic or a travel rod made up of multiple pieces.

 While it is undeniable that a one-piece rod offers the ultimate performance in fishing rod action, it may not be the most practical rod to suit your lifestyle.

 E.g. owning a small hatchback and having a one-piece 7ft rod is not ideal — it likely won’t fit in the car.

-A rod’s weight class is generally measured by the maximum line weight recommended and is shown on the rod blank in kilogrammes or pounds.
+A rod’s weight class is generally measured by the maximum line weight recommended and is shown on the rod in kilogrammes or pounds.